-To connect to EMS Cloud:
+To connect to FortiClient Cloud:

-- 1. After initial installation, FortiClient should automatically register to FortiClient Cloud.
-If FortiClient did not automatically register to FortiClient Cloud enter the invitation code in the Join FortiClient Cloud field on the Fabric Telemetry tab in FortiClient.
-Your EMS administrator should have provided the code to you. - 2.
-Click Connect.
-FortiClient is now managed by FortiClient Cloud.
+- 1. If your administrator is using FortiClient Cloud, you should receive an invitation email.
+Use the link in the invitation email to download FortiClient to your device. - 2.
+Run the downloaded installer to install FortiClient. - 3.
+After initial installation, FortiClient should automatically register to FortiClient Cloud.
+If FortiClient does not automatically register to FortiClient Cloud, enter the invitation code in the Join FortiClient Cloud field on the Zero Trust Telemetry tab in FortiClient.

+4. Click Connect.
+Ensure that the Status displays as Connected.
+FortiClient software is now licensed and activated.